mirankavinda/CS50-PSETS4-FILTERS/README.md

 # CS50 PSET4 - Image Filters

 This repository contains the solutions to the CS50 Problem Set 4 - Image Filters.
-In this problem set, we implement various image filters to manipulate and process images using C. The goal is to gain a deeper understanding of image processing concepts and practice working with image files.
+It includes C implementations of four image filters: Grayscale, Sepia, Blur, and Reflection.
+The filters are designed to manipulate and process BMP images, providing various visual effects.

 ## Problem Set Description